Hyle-org/devhub-hyle/docs/concepts/index.md

     ---

-    Any smart contract can be an identity on Hyli.
+    Any app can be an identity on Hyli.

     [:octicons-arrow-right-24: Read more](./identity.md)